alexkefer/Web-Weasel/README.md

 Before running the program, make sure you have the following dependencies installed:

-Certainly!
-Here's the updated section with the note specifying the working versions:

-## Dependencies

-Before running the program, make sure you have the following dependencies installed:

 ### Go

 To install Go, follow these steps: